0ut0flin3/Talk2GPT/README.md

 ## REQUIRMENTS and HOW TO USE (READ PLEASE!)
 -This script doesn't work on Windows, only work on Linux Ubuntu (tested on Ubuntu 22.10)

--In order to use this script you need to:
+-In order to use this script you need to :

-install these Python modules: `openai`,`SpeechRecognition`,`gTTS`,`PyAudio` **If you have some mistakes in installing PyAudio read this topic: [https://stackoverflow.com/questions/20023131/cannot-install-pyaudio-gcc-error](https://stackoverflow.com/questions/20023131/cannot-install-pyaudio-gcc-error)**

--YOU NEED TO INSTALL **MPG321 MP3 PLAYER** WITH `apt install mpg321`

--You need to have your OpenAI's Api key inside the OPENAI_API_KEY environment variable
+-have your OpenAI's Api key inside the OPENAI_API_KEY environment variable

+-install these Python modules: `openai`,`SpeechRecognition`,`gTTS`,`PyAudio`

+-install **MPG321** (a mp3 player for linux)

-So, first of all, install required modules:
+So, first of all, install all required packages\modules:

+`sudo apt install mpg321 python3-dev portaudio19-dev`
+ `
 `pip install openai`

 `pip install SpeechRecognition`